 PREFACE

-[Lindstrom note: Noting the changes to the statutes that are the basis for these statements of Legislative Intent and Legislative Findings, the Board may want to consider whether to update these to conform with the present relevant statutes.
-See the language in the definitions section for one alternative means of doing so.]

 Legislative Intent.

 The Legislature finds that ownership of water is held by the state for the benefit of its citizens, that ground water is one of the most valuable natural resources in the state, and that an adequate supply of ground water is essential to the general welfare of the citizens of this state and to the present and future development of agriculture in the state.
 The Legislature recognizes its duty to define broad policy goals concerning the utilization and management of ground water and to ensure local implementation of those goals.
 The Legislature also finds that natural resources districts have the legal authority to regulate certain activities and, except as otherwise specifically provided by statute, as local entities are the preferred regulators of activities which may contribute to ground water depletion.